 WT3 is a Tasmanian Government initiative which is opening up opportunities for eligible three-year-old children to participate in free, quality early learning.
 In 2019 WT3 is being piloted with service partners across five Tasmanian locations, opening up 50 places in 12 early learning centres.

 Each year, there are approximately 2,500 three years olds in Tasmania who do not access centre-based early learning.
 Many children cannot access these opportunities due to barriers such as cost; access to transport; and parents and carers experiencing anxiety, depression and fear of judgement.

-TACSI worked in partnership with the Department of Education in Tasmania to break down some of these barriers and make early learning more accessible for three year olds.
+TACSI worked in partnership with the Department of Education in Tasmania, Clear Horizons and The Tasmanian Council of Social Services (TasCOSS) to break down some of these barriers and make early learning more accessible for three-year olds.

 We facilitated co-design sessions in five locations in December 2018.
-These sessions brought together children, parents/caregivers and providers to develop relationships, explore ‘how might we’…?‘and ‘what if’…?’questions and test some initial ideas of what the program could look like, and deepen our shared understandings.
+These sessions brought together children, families and early learning providers to develop relationships, explore ‘how might we’…? ‘and ‘what if’…?’questions and test some initial ideas of what the program could look like, and deepen our shared understandings.
 The summary report from the sessions is available to read here.

-We captured what’s important for families and service providers, and from that built prototypes to test through the pilot period.
-We also created support tools and built the co-design capability of service providers to deliver the initiative through the pilot period, including strategies on how to better engage families.
+We captured what’s important for families and service partners, and from that built prototypes to test through a 4-month pilot period.
+We also created support tools and built the co-design capability of service partners to deliver the initiative through the pilot period, including strategies on how to better engage families.